st0012/irb-ai/README.md

 ## Code of Conduct

-Everyone interacting in the IRB::AI project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/st0012/irb-ai/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `IRB-AI` project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/st0012/irb-ai/blob/main/CODE_OF_CONDUCT.md).